Fact Sheets And Publications

 Soil conservation: Follow good soil conservation practices.
 Consider effects of changes in tillage practices or land use on potential for increased transport of P from site.

 Nutrient management: Consider effects of any major changes in agricultural practices on P losses before implementing them on the farm.
-Examples include increasing the number of animal units on a farm or changing to crops with a high demand for fertilizer P.
+Examples include changes to nutrient sources, the number of animal units on a farm, or the crops being planted (especially crops with a high demand for fertilizer P).

 Phosphorus Site Index Rating = 51 – 75 (Medium)